remotestorage/django-remotestorage/README.md

 be served by local httpd instead.
 See [django_unhosted.utils.external_resources_context](https://github.com/mk-fg/django-unhosted/blob/master/django_unhosted/utils.py)
 context processor for details.

+Take special care to make resources local if you serve these interfaces over https - there's just no security gain if MitM can place any javascript (loaded over plain http) to a page.

 Note that any/all of the UIs can be disabled, if they're not needed, just use UNHOSTED_COMPONENTS option (described in "Components" section) or don't include